devvyyxyz/DocsV2/docs/BMD/Hosting/Pebblehost.md

 # last_update:
 # slug: /
 ---

 ## Purchase discord bot plan
-Visit https://billing.pebblehost.com and o echase The **Discord bot hosting** plan
+Visit https://billing.pebblehost.com to purchase the **Discord bot hosting** plan.
 ## Connect to panel
-Creditals found via billing emails inbox, visit https://panel.pebblehost.com and enter the username and password provided.
+You can find the information in the billing emails inbox.
+Please visit https://panel.pebblehost.com and enter the provided username and password.
 ## Uploading files
-Uploading your files can be done via the uppoad file option on the panel or via FTP (file transfer protocol), it is best practice and much easier to use FTP.
-A guide for uploading files with FTP can be found [here](#ftp)
+To upload your files, you can use the "Upload File" option on the panel or utilize FTP (File Transfer Protocol).
+Using FTP is generally considered best practice and is much easier.
+You can find a guide for uploading files via FTP [here](#ftp).
 ## Edit bot start file config
+Go to the Pebblehost loader tab and change your "bot start file" from 'index.js' to 'bot.js'.
+If it is already set to 'bot.js', then leave it as is.

+Go to the **bot language** section, select both “bot hosting” and “Node.js bot,” and then restart the host using the restart button.
 ## Install all required node modules
-Installing node modules through the console is not possible with Pebblehost, due to this we will navigate to the node modules section
+Installing node modules through the console is not possible on Pebblehost.
+Therefore, we will navigate to the node modules section.
 [Image of node modules section]
-Type in the search bar each required node modules that your project requires, if you are unsure what too type here don't worry!
-A full list of all modules needed can be found in the `package.json` file (however if you don't know what to look for here ignore it as the console will print `module 'nameofmodule' is missing` for any required missing modules.
+To install the required node modules for your project, type each one into the search bar.
+If you're unsure about what to enter, don't worry!
+You can refer to the `package.json` file for a complete list of all the necessary ones.
+However, if you're not sure what to look for, just ignore it; the console will display a message like `module 'nameofmodule' is missing` or something similar for any required modules that are not installed.
 ## Turning bot online
-Turning your bot online is as simple pressing this button [Image]
+Turning your bot online is as simple pressing the **start** button [Image]

-## Fixing startup and connecting to git
+## Fixing startup
+BMD is facing an issue with startup initialization in the ʼpackage.jsonʼ file.
+To resolve this, please add the necessary line I ʼpackage.jsonʼ.

+ʼʼʼjson
+"name": "",
+  "description": "",
+  "author": "",
+  "main": "bot.js",   <——this line is what needs to be added ʼʼʼ
 ## Connecting to SQL db
+You can connect to your SQL database for fre[#sql]
 ## Common errors
+A list of common errors can be found here [#errors]
+## Extra resources